Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Kansas vs. TCU Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's game between the No. 2 Kansas Jayhawks (12-1, 0-0 Big 12) and TCU Horned Frogs (11-2, 0-0 Big 12) matching up at Allen Fieldhouse has a projected final score of 77-72 (according to our computer prediction) in favor of Kansas, who is listed as a small favorite by our model.
-The game will begin at 2:00 PM ET on January 6.
+Saturday's game that pits the No. 2 Kansas Jayhawks (12-1, 0-0 Big 12) against the TCU Horned Frogs (11-2, 0-0 Big 12) at Allen Fieldhouse has a projected final score of 77-72 (based on our computer prediction) in favor of Kansas, who is a small favorite in this matchup according to our model.
+Tipoff is at 2:00 PM on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!